Industrial Design //

 MODELS AND MODELMAKING

 You can always start with OneSearch on the library home page, or you can go to the library's Article Databases and Indexes page for a list of the UArts Libraries' subscription databases.
 Not sure which one to try?
-Give us a call (215-717-6280) or contact Sara MacDonald, UArts Public Services Librarian.
+Contact Sara MacDonald, UArts Public Services Librarian.
 Design is a very broad area, and there are likely several databases that would be useful.

 I've found articles I want to read.
 Now what?